docker/docs/content/faq/security/general.md

 ### How are passwords managed when SSO isn't used?

 Passwords are encrypted and salt-hashed.
-If you use application level passwords instead of SSO, you are responsible for ensuring that your employees know how to pick strong passwords, don't share passwords, and don't reuse passwords across multiple systems.
+If you use application-level passwords instead of SSO, you are responsible for ensuring that your employees know how to pick strong passwords, don't share passwords, and don't reuse passwords across multiple systems.

 ### Does Docker require password resets when SSO isn't used?

 Passwords aren't required to be periodically reset.
 NIST no longer recommends password resets as part of best practice.

-### Does Docker lockout users after failed sign ins?
+### Does Docker lockout users after failed sign-ins?

 Docker Hub’s global setting for system lockout is after 10 failed sign in attempts in a period of 5 minutes, and the lockout duration is 5 minutes.
 The same global policy applies to authenticated Docker Desktop users and Docker Scout, both of which use Docker Hub for authentication.